elastic/elasticsearch/CONTRIBUTING.md

 order to build successfully.

-Eclipse users can automatically configure their IDE: `gradle eclipse` then `File: Import: Existing Projects into Workspace`.
+Eclipse users can automatically configure their IDE: `gradle eclipse` then `File->Import->Existing Projects into Workspace`.
 Select the option `Search for nested projects`.
 Additionally you will want to ensure that Eclipse is using 2048m of heap by modifying `eclipse.ini` accordingly to avoid GC overhead errors.

-IntelliJ users can automatically configure their IDE: `gradle idea` then `File->New Project From Existing Sources`.
-Point to the root of the source directory, select
-`Import project from external model->Gradle`, enable `Use auto-import`.
+IntelliJ users can automatically configure their IDE: `gradle idea` and then open the generated project (`File->Open...`).
+Additionally you will want to enable `Use auto-import` in Gradle settings.

 The Elasticsearch codebase makes heavy use of Java `assert`s and the test runner requires that assertions be enabled within the JVM.
 This